California wildfires prompt evacuations amid heat wave - KESQ

 CASTAIC, Calif.
 (AP) — California wildfires erupted Wednesday in rural areas, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.

-The Route Fire in Castaic in northwestern Los Angeles County raged through about 600 acres (243 hectares) of hills containing scattered houses.
-Interstate 5, a major north-south route, was closed by the flames that burned several hundred acres in only a few hours.
+The Route Fire in Castaic in northwestern Los Angeles County raged through about 4,625 acres (1,872 hectares) of hills containing scattered houses.
+Interstate 5, a major north-south route, was closed by a blaze that burned several hundred acres in only a few hours.

 Media reports showed a wall of flames advancing uphill and smoke billowing thousands of feet into the air while planes dumped water from nearby Castaic Lake.
-A mobile home park with 94 residences was evacuated, and seven firefighters were treated for heat-related problems, authorities said.
+There were no immediate reports of damage to buildings but a mobile home park with 94 residences was evacuated.

-The fire was moving erratically, and more resources were called in, including giant tanker planes, the LA County Fire Department tweeted.

-An elementary school also was evacuated as the fire scorched bone-dry brush.
-Temperatures in the area hit 107 degrees and winds gusted to 17 mph, forecasters said.
+An elementary school also was evacuated.
+Temperatures in the area hit 107 degrees (42 Celsius) and winds gusted to 17 mph (27 kph), forecasters said.

+Eight firefighters were treated for heat-related problems, including six who were sent to hospitals, but all were in good condition, Los Angeles County Fire Department Deputy Chief Tom Ewald said.

+More injuries were expected as crews cope with extreme heat that was expected to stretch into next week, Ewald said during a news conference Wednesday night.

+Ewald also said there could be other fires in LA County as the searing heat continues.
+Bulldozers to cut firebreaks will be staffed around the county Thursday as a precaution, he said.

+“This is the fire that’s burning right now.
+But we have 4,000 square miles (10,360 square kilometers) of LA County that we have to consider for tomorrow,” he said.

-Another fire burned a structure and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
-It swiftly grew to about 1,400 acres (566.5 hectares) and prompted evacuations, authorities said.
+Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
+It swiftly grew to more than 1,600 acres (647.5 hectares) acres and prompted evacuation orders for at least 400 homes, authorities said.

 State Route 94 was closed.